MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-sync-icon.md

 - **First sync**: This sync is the initial offline sync that occurs for the Power Apps mobile app.
 All data in the offline profile is downloaded to the device.
 A user must use the Power Apps mobile app in online mode until the first sync is completed.

   The first sync, which is the longest sync, is triggered when you sign in to the Power Apps mobile app.
-It is also triggered after using the Reconfigure action (not recommended).
+It's also triggered after using the Reconfigure action (not recommended).

 - **Delta sync**: This sync is the fastest sync and occurs regularly based on the offline configuration for the organization.
 For example, a delta sync could occur every five minutes.
 Only data that has changed since the last sync is downloaded to the mobile device.